 Share Beach Road Pedestrian Refuge on FacebookShare Beach Road Pedestrian Refuge on TwitterShare Beach Road Pedestrian Refuge on LinkedinEmail Beach Road Pedestrian Refuge link

-Funded by the Waihī Beach Community Board, the refuge will provide a protected place to stop in the centre of the road and wait for cars to pass.
+Funded by the Waihī Beach Community Board, the refuge provides a protected place to stop in the centre of the road and wait for cars to pass.
+It also makes the road appear narrower at this point, helping to reduce the speed of traffic.

-Funded by the Waihī Beach Community Board, the refuge will provide a protected place to stop in the centre of the road and wait for cars to pass.
+Funded by the Waihī Beach Community Board, the refuge provides a protected place to stop in the centre of the road and wait for cars to pass.
+It also makes the road appear narrower at this point, helping to reduce the speed of traffic.